 The Austin 20 supports organizations committed to assisting children victimized by sex trafficking by filling the gaps in the continuum of care.

-Every day, children across our country are being manipulated and sold for sex by sophisticated criminals who use force, fraud or coercion to form a trauma bond which is very dangerous and hard for the victim to break.
+Every day, children across our country are being manipulated and sold for sex by sophisticated criminals who use force, fraud or coercion to form a trauma bond which is very dangerous.

 Criminals profit from the ability to resell a child multiple times a day and criminal sentences for trafficking a person for sex are currently less severe than trafficking most illegal drugs.
 Research shows that youth trafficked for sex typically survive an average of only 7 years due to the high level of trauma they experience.
 The average age of a person trafficked for sex is only 15 years.
 The Austin 20 is taking action to protect our local children and ensure those caught in this web are given a chance to recover.